RobertDyball/A2SPA/README.md

 Part 4: see https://www.codeproject.com/Articles/1172349/SPA-using-ASP-Net-Core-plus-Angular-part4
 covers token authentication using JWT and OpenIdDict

+Part 5: see Part 5: see https://www.codeproject.com/Articles/1176561/SPA-using-ASP-Net-Core-plus-Angular-part-5
-Part 5: Covers Web API changes; adding create/read/update/delete "CRUD" support, async and model server-side driven data validation
+Covers Web API changes; adding create/read/update/delete "CRUD" support, async and model server-side driven data validation (this is part 5)
-* (this part - URL to be added; soon to be pubished)

 #### Prerequisites

-Download and install ASP.Net Core here: http://dot.net If using Windows, use Visual Studio 2015 Update 3 with the latest ASP.Net core tooling updates. (see ./VS2015 folder) or use Visual Studio Studio 2017 (see ./VS2015 folder)
+Download and install ASP.Net Core here: http://dot.net

+If using Windows, use Visual Studio 2015 Update 3 with the latest ASP.Net core tooling updates. (see ./VS2015 folder)

+or use Visual Studio Studio 2017 (see ./VS2015 folder)

 Install Typescript and Typings globally, as these will be used by the application.

 npm install -g typescript

 npm install -g typings

 #### Running